ePages-de/epages-devportal/_posts/2019/2019-07-02-managing-lets-encrypt-certificates-in-vault.md

 To avoid depending on a single server, we containerize the complete process.
 Since the state is stored in Vault, we are able to run the certificate creation and renewal process anywhere as long as there is Vault access.

-A testing setup can be created by using the files provided in [this Gist](https://gist.github.com/ikoutras-epages/b4780862a93315aac1a971754ca50eab {:target="_blank"}.
+A testing setup can be created by using the files provided in [this Gist](https://gist.github.com/ikoutras-epages/b4780862a93315aac1a971754ca50eab9){:target="_blank"}.
-In the following sections we describe how they are supposed to work and how one issues and renews certificates.
+In the following sections we describe how they are supposed to work, and how one issues and renews certificates.

 ## Get Vault ready

-Before running anything we need a Vault instance and a proper token to access it.
+Before running anything, we need a Vault instance, and a proper token to access it.
-For the sake of this post, let's run Vault locally, inside a Docker container:
+For the sake of this post, let's run Vault locally inside a Docker container:

 ```bash
 $ docker network create certbot-vault-net